 Career: From 1988 to 2000, Byron worked across BP in a variety of commercial, operational and executive roles.
 He was appointed as chief executive of BP Chemicals and a managing director of BP plc in 2000 and had regional group-level accountability for BP's activities in Asia from 2001 to 2006.
 Byron was chief financial officer of BP plc from 2002 until 2011, subsequently serving as BP's executive vice president, corporate business activities, from 2012 to 2013 with responsibility for the group's integrated supply and trading activities, alternative energy, shipping and technology.
 Byron was a non-executive director at Unilever plc and Unilever NV until he stepped down in 2015.
-Byron is a member of the European Audit Committee Leadership Network and an emeritus member of the Cornell Johnson School Advisory Council at Cornell University.
 Byron holds a PhD in Quantitative Analysis from Cornell University.
-Age 69 at the date of the AGM.

-External Appointments: Byron is a non-executive director of Anglo American plc, Tesco plc and is deputy chairman of the supervisory board at Akzo Nobel NV.
+External Appointments: Byron is a non-executive director of Anglo American plc, Tesco PLC and is deputy chairman of the supervisory board at Akzo Nobel NV.
 He is also a member of the European Audit Committee Leadership Network.